googleapis/java-spanner-jdbc/README.md

 supported connection properties.

 #### Commonly Used Properties
+- default_isolation_level (String): Spanner supports isolation levels REPEATABLE_READ or SERIALIZABLE.
+SERIALIZABLE is the default.
+Using isolation level REPEATABLE_READ improves performance by reducing the amount of locks that are taken by transactions that execute a large number of queries in read/write transactions.
+See https://cloud.google.com/spanner/docs/isolation-levels for more information on the supported isolation levels in Spanner.
 - credentials (String): URL for the credentials file to use for the connection.
 If you do not specify any credentials at all, the default credentials of the environment as returned by `GoogleCredentials#getApplicationDefault()` is used.
 Example: `jdbc:cloudspanner:/projects/my-project/instances/my-instance/databases/my-db;credentials=/path/to/credentials.json`
 - autocommit (boolean): Sets the initial autocommit mode for the connection.
 Default is true.
 - readonly (boolean): Sets the initial readonly mode for the connection.
 Default is false.